 2. Make sure the copy deck is approved by all stakeholders before layouts begin.
 I guarantee revising copy after it’s been laid out is the fastest way to burn through agency hours.

 3. Typos and mistakes a client finds, or layouts judged sloppy and requiring additional studio time should not be logged against the estimate.
+A client who feels like the agency proof reader is a relationship irritant that can lead to a conversation about “value for money.”

 4. Have a ‘did well / do better’ chat with the agency at the project’s completion.
 It’s a useful way to acknowledge exceptional work and identify process areas that can be improved next time round.

+5. Deal with issues as they arise today.
 Don't put off a conversation like project hours and profitability - it could damage the relationship long term.
 And nothing pulls oxygen out of a room faster than a discussion about the past.
 Always be current and future focused in discussions with the account team.

 If you add a few of these techniques to your next project, I can`t guarantee you`ll never have one of those conversations with your agency.
 But when they do call, more likely than not it will be about making lunch plans.